The Digital Mind

 I switched back to the input from my real eyes to have a quick glance if everything was in order on the outside, then I would gradually switch other senses and body control.

-To my surprise, something went wrong - all I was able to see was blackness, a blackness so deep I would never be able to imagine existed.
+To my surprise, something went wrong - I saw complete blackness, a blackness so deep I would never be able to imagine existed.

-Feeling nervous, I switched back to the virtual eyes, which, fortunately, worked well, and checked the monitors - the signal level coming in from the physical body clearly appeared as 0 across the entire bodard.
+Feeling nervous, I switched back to the virtual eyes, which, fortunately, still worked well, and checked the monitors - the signal level coming in from the physical body clearly appeared as zero across the entire board.
 Did I lose the connection?
 Unlikely, I thought, as with all the redundancy I had built into the system, that would take an exceptional, almost impossible, amount of bad fortune.
-But my digital mind already figured out what had happened.
+But my digital mind already figured out what had happened, even though it delayed the conclusion just .
 My physical body was dead.